jcadruvi/MVC/README.md

-This is a basic bare bones MVC4 solution.
-I will use it as my base project to test researching MVC technologies.
+This is a basic bare bones MVC solution.
+I will use it as my base project to create MVC projects.
+The current: MVC 5.1, Web API 2.1.